 She’s acidotic at 7.15 and it looks metabolic with a bicarbonate of 13.9 and base deficit of minus 8.7.
 Her lactate is 2.9 and her glucose is very high at 29.5.
 You run a drop of Maisie’s blood through the bedside ketone monitor.
 Her blood beta-hydroxybutyrate is.
 5.1.

 DKA can be really difficult to diagnose in toddlers

 Classically children with DKA present with polyuria and polydipsia with abdominal pain, nausea, and vomiting.
-This can progress to dehydration, weakness, and in severe cases, they may be lethargic.
-Blood tests show a raised white cell count as a physiological response to the raised stress hormones, cortisol and catecholamines, and so are not a reliable indicator of infection.
-But, and this is a big but, an infection can precipitate DKA so it is important it is considered.
+This can progress to dehydration and weakness; in severe cases, they may be lethargic.
+Blood tests show a raised white cell count as a physiological response to the increased stress hormones, cortisol and catecholamines, unreliable indicators of infection.
+But, and this is a big but, an infection can precipitate DKA, so it must be considered.

 Although ketoacidosis may result in a classic ‘pear drop/acetone’ smell to the breath, not everyone has the chemoreceptors to detect it.

 Common misdiagnoses include dehydration secondary to infection or respiratory presentations.
 Ketoacids stimulate the respiratory centre resulting in rapid fast breathing – Kussmaul breathing – blowing off carbon dioxide to compensate for the metabolic acidosis.
 It may also present as an acute abdomen as abdominal pain and ileus can result from hypokalaemia, acidosis, and poor gut perfusion.
 If opioids are given for pain, this can suppress the Kussmaul breathing, leading to worsening acidosis.